Splinters2006/Splanner/README.md

 Open <http://127.0.0.1:8100/> after `cargo run`.

+The Rust server code is in `src/main.rs`.
+The frontend is split into:

+- `src/index.html`
+- `src/styles.css`
+- `src/app.js`

+These files are embedded into the Rust binary with `include_str!`, so rebuild or rerun the server after changing frontend assets.

 `./Splanner.sh setup` updates from the git repository, installs Rust/Cargo when missing, builds the app, optionally requests UPnP router port forwarding, optionally configures Tailscale remote access, asks for the admin password used